Infernis264/TwitchViewerSelector/README.md

-# Simple Queue Bot
+# Twitch Viewer Chooser

-This is an IRC chatbot that stores a queue of viewers on a Twitch stream, and allows them to be drawn in a weighted random order.
+An IRC chatbot that stores a list of viewers on a Twitch stream and allows their names to be drawn in three ways: the order chatters joined, randomly, and weighted randomly.

-## How queue priority works
+## How weighted randomness works

-The formerly sub-luck weighted random queue has been reworked in an effort to make drawing names more equitable for all viewers.
-The new method of queuing is opt-in and can be changed to the new one with the broadcaster only command `!use priority` and to the old with `!use random`.

-In priority queuing mode, people earn priority points that give them a higher chance of being drawn from the queue.
-One priority point is equivalent to an extra entry into the queue, which in turn makes it more likely for a viewer to be drawn if they have more points.
+In the case that there is too many people to draw during one stream, streamers can use weighted-random drawing to give everyone a chance to be drawn across multiple uses of the bot.
+Each time the pool is closed while weighted-random drawing is active, undrawn viewers who are still in the pool earn priority points that give them more weight to be drawn in the future.
+One priority point is equivalent to an extra "person" in the pool, which means that if a viewer has 12 priority points, it is as if 12 *extra* copies of them are placed in the pool.
+This would make it so that someone with 0 priority points gets only *one* entry and no *bonus* entries from priority points.
+In this example the first viewer gets 13 total entries versus the second only getting 1 entry, making it very likely that the first viewer will get drawn.
+When a viewer *is* drawn, their priority points are reset to zero, allowing those who aren't drawn multiple times more and more likely to be drawn.

 ---
 Viewers earn priority points in these ways:

-1. Being a subscriber to the channel (1 persistent point)
+1. Being a subscriber to the channel (1 persistent priority point)

-3. Having joined the queue with `!join` and not getting drawn by the time the `!stopqueue` command is used (+3 temporary priority points)
+2. Having joined the pool with the `join` command and not getting drawn by the time the `close` command is used (+3 temporary priority points)
 ---
-When a user is drawn from the queue, **their priority points are reset to 0 if they aren't subbed and 1 if they are**.
-Viewers that have been drawn since the `!startqueue` command was used will be ineligible for earning priority points from the `!stopqueue` command.
-This makes it harder for frequently-queuing and undrawn individuals to go without being drawn for long periods of time.
+When a user is drawn from the pool, **their priority points are reset to 0 if they aren't subbed and 1 if they are**.
+Viewers that have been drawn since the `open` command was used will be **ineligible** for earning priority points from the `close` command.
+This makes it easier for those who join frequently and don't get drawn unlikely to go undrawn for long periods of time.
 ## Command Reference
+### Prefixes
+All commands use a prefix before their command name which can be set with the `prefix` command.
+The default prefix is an exclamation point: `!`
+`prefix [new prefix]` - Sets the string that will precede commands for your channel. (ex: If the prefix for the channel was `!`, using `!prefix #` would change the prefix to `#` and all further commands would use this word/character to activate (i.e. to change the prefix back to `!`, you would have to run `#prefix !`))

-### Queue commands:
+### Pooling commands:
-`!join` - Puts the user of the command into the queue
+`join` - Puts the viewer using the command into the drawing pool

-`!leave` - If the user is in the queue, removes them from it
+`leave` - If the viewer using the command is in the pool, removes them from it

-`!queue` - Sends the list of names of people in the queue in the chat
+`pool` - Sends the list of names of people who are in the pool to the chat

+`pp` - Sends the amount of priority points the user using the command has in chat

 ### Moderator commands:
-`!draw` - Draws a random person from the queue
+`draw` - Draws a viewer from the pool using the method set by the `use` command

-`!startqueue` - Allows regular chat members to use the queue commands and opens up the queue for joining
+`open` - Allows chat members to use the pooling commands to join, leave, and check who's in the pool

-`!stopqueue` - Disallows queue commands, closes the queue, and awards priority points to undrawn users in priority queuing mode
+`close` - Disallows chat members to use pooling commands and awards priority points in weighted-random pooling

-`!remove` - Forcibly removes a person from the queue and resets their priority points to zero in priority queuing mode
+`remove [username]` - Forcibly removes a person from the pool but doesn't prevent them from rejoining

-### Broadcaster only commands:
-`!use [queue type]` - switches to the specified system for queuing.
+`use [drawing type]` - switches to the specified system for pooling.
 The three types are as follows:
-1) `priority` - Uses accumulated priority points to weight a queue in favor of those that are drawn less frequently between separate opening and closing of queues
+1) `priority` - Uses accumulated priority points to weight drawing in favor of those who aren't drawn as often across separate pools
-2) `random` - Selects users randomly with weight added to subscribers of the channel
+2) `random` - Randomly chooses viewers with an extra entry for those subscribed to the channel
-3) `order` - The simplest method, draws people in the order they entered queue
+3) `order` - The simplest method, draws people in the order they entered the pool